 In this article, you will learn different behaviors of guinea pigs that will be helpful to any pet owner to understand and handle them with ease and quickly.
 Keep on reading!

-The Guinea Pigs can be considered perfect pets.
+The guinea pigs can be considered perfect pets.
 Their behavior is incredibly suitable for a home environment.
-They could be running around energetically, especially when you change locations of their toys or food, or if you change something inside their cage.
+They could be running around energetically, especially when you change their toys or food locations or if you change something inside their cage.

-At other times, they might surprise you with their relaxing and sedentary moods, especially when they cuddle in your arms and when they are less energized for running and playing.
-Having this as a pet comes with its own perks, since they are not high maintenance, and they are incredibly adorable and fun to have around.
+At other times, they might surprise you with their relaxing and sedentary moods, especially when they cuddle in your arms and are less energized for running and playing.
+Having this as a pet comes with its own perks since they are not high maintenance, and they are incredibly adorable and fun to have around.

 Is There a Difference in Activity Between Male Guinea Pigs and Female Guinea Pigs?

-When it comes to behavior and activity, it seems that both male and female can be extremely active, but at the same time they can be sedentary for many hours.
+When it comes to behavior and activity, it seems that both males and females can be extremely active, but at the same time, they can be sedentary for many hours.
 The activity level of a guinea pig is not so precisely linked to their gender, as it is linked to their personality and the owner’s personality and behavior towards them.

 Are Guinea Pigs More Active During the Night or Day?

 The guinea pigs are quite similar to us humans.
 They are quite active in the daytime, and they rest at night.
-In comparison to hamsters which are nocturnal, the Guinea Pigs are resting and sleeping most of the night.
+Compared to nocturnal hamsters, the guinea pigs rest and sleep most of the night.

 Guinea pigs rarely get up during nighttime hours, and when they do, it is for their toilet needs and to nibble a bite or two, then they go back to sleep.